dmitrysmagin/dmitrysmagin.github.io/posts/2015-04-23-opendingux-qemu.md

 ---
-title: Qemu: Using Dingoo a320 OpenDingux rootfs with Malta kernel in Qemu
+title: Dingoo a320 OpenDingux emulation in Qemu
 author: Dmitry Smagin
 published: 2015-04-23T00:00:00Z
-tags: Qemu, OpenDingux, Buildroot, Dingoo a320, GCW-Zero
+tags: Qemu, OpenDingux, Buildroot, Dingoo a320, GCW Zero
 ---

-From the user's point of view this article could be named 'Dingoo a320 emulation in Qemu' or 'OpenDingux emulation in Qemu' but both are incorrect.
+The title of this article is not quite correct.

 What qemu does emulate is mips Malta board which exists in [silicon](http://www.linux-mips.org/wiki/MIPS_Malta) and can host several 32 and 64 bit mips-compatible processors both BIG or LITTLE endian.
 Hardware-wise it is completely different from jz47xx SoCs with different memory map and additional hardware.
-This means that only Malta kernel could be used in qemu and not Dingoo a320 or GCW-Zero one.
+This means that only Malta kernel could be used in qemu and not Dingoo a320 or GCW Zero one.
 Of course, this kernel's settings could be tweaked according to the situation.

 At the same time no one forbids to use any rootfs with Malta kernel and Dingoo a320's